 Figure 37.
-Cumulative percentage of Year 11 students attaining Literacy by gender from 2012 to 2016.
+Cumulative percentage of Year 11 students attaining Literacy by gender from 2013 to 2017.

 Figure 38 shows the percentage of New Zealand European, New Zealand Māori, Pasifika and Asian Year 11 students attaining Literacy by the end of each year.
-The attainment rates have increased overall for all ethnicities from 2012 to 2016.